Sloppy Joe Spaghetti Squash Bowls

 Total time: 49 min • Prep: 12 min • Cook: 37 min • Serves: 2 • Difficulty: Easy

-This super-satisfying meal is comprised of a large spaghetti squash that’s halved and roasted, then filled with a saucy, lightly sweetened sloppy Joe turkey mixture and gooey Colby Jack cheese.
+This super-satisfying meal is comprised of a large spaghetti squash that’s halved and roasted, then filled with a saucy, lightly sweetened sloppy Joe turkey mixture and gooey cheddar cheese.
 The squash and the turkey filling are both pretty light, allowing for that indulgent cheesy topping.
 The recipe serves two people and calls for just one squash, but you could easily double it to serve more.
 Leftovers hold up well and reheat beautifully in the microwave.

 Ingredients